AdityaPatadiya/Pong-Game-with-Python/README.md

 ## Credits:

-Developed by `Aditya Patadiya`
+* Developed by `Aditya Patadiya`.
-Inspired by the classic game Pong
+* Inspired by the classic game Pong

 ## Here's the demonstrated video